 During Schlumberger’s third-quarter earnings call, CEO Paal Kibsgaard reiterated that activity levels in international markets had bottomed in the first quarter and cited the North Sea, Russia and the Middle East as areas of relative strength in the coming year.

-Kibsgaard also highlighted the 14 or 15 final investment decisions made on upstream development projects as an encouraging sign and indicated that indicated that tendering activity in international markets had increased by 50 percent.
+Kibsgaard also highlighted the 14 or 15 final investment decisions made on upstream development projects as an encouraging sign and indicated that tendering activity in international markets had increased by 50 percent.

-That said, this uptick comes off a low base, says nothing about the total value of these opportunities and tenders can take multiple years to translate into revenue overnight.
+That said, this uptick comes off a low base and says nothing about the total value of these opportunities.
+Tenders can also take multiple years to translate into revenue overnight.